 - 1 tab cocoa

-- 2 400gm tins red kidneybeans, drained and rinsed
+- 1 x 400gm tins red kidney beans, drained and rinsed

-- Fry the onion, carrot and garlic in olive oil until they begin to soften.
+- Fry the onion and garlic in olive oil until they begin to soften.
 Add the chilli, coriander, cumin and crushed cardamom pods and stir well.

 - Break up the minced beef into the pan and, using a fork, keep turning it to separate it as the meat browns.
-Deseed and finely dice the red peppers, and add into the spicy onion and mince.
+Deseed and finely dice the red peppers, and add into the mince.

-- Serve with baby spinach, sliced avocado, chopped fresh tomatoes and grated carrot and a little bit of good quality grated cheddar
+- Serve with baby spinach, sliced avocado, chopped fresh tomatoes a wedge of lime and a little bit of good quality grated cheddar